 Finally, create two more game objects, create one called player but leave it empty for now.
 Will will come back to this in a bit when we create our player.
 For the other game object, call it foreground, give it a Z value of 10 (positive in this case), then create some new sprites as children of the foreground.
 Create a couple of sprites and use sprites like bushes to finish populating your level.
 When you’re done, your scene should look like this in the Outline.

 Wahoo, our first level… doesn’t look half bad, does it?
 Now let’s give our game a test run.
 Select the menu Debug->Run with Debugger or hit F5.

 Wahoo, all done!

 Oh, wait a minute… this isn’t quite what we want now, is it?
-No, it isn’t, and there are a couple reasons for it.
+No, it isn’t, and there are a couple of reasons for it.
 Remember early on I said by default Defold renders the origin (0,0) at the bottom left corner of the top right quadrant of the Cartesian plane?
-In our case, we aligned our level centred to the origin.
+In our case, we aligned our level centered to the origin.
 Additionally, it’s not properly handling the z-axis.